 Under the definitions set out in Financial Reporting Standard (FRS 17) Retirement Benefits, the TPS is a multi-employer pension scheme.
 The academy is unable to identify its share of the underlying assets and liabilities of the scheme.
 Accordingly, the academy has taken advantage of the exemption in FRS 17 and has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The academy has set out above the information available on the scheme and the implications for the academy in terms of the anticipated contribution rates.
+The academy has set out above the information available on the scheme.